Access the Series: Enrolling now in The Estate Registry. →

 1. Once the cheddar is unified, whisk in the 1 cup of grated Monterey Jack cheese.

-2. Continue stirring until the Monterey Jack melts flawlessly into the sauce, creating a profoundly thick, elastic, and glossy emulsion.
+2. Continue stirring until the Monterey Jack melts flawlessly into the sauce, creating a profoundly thick, elastic, and glossy sauce.

 3. Serve immediately, pouring the heavy, rich sauce heavily over baked potatoes, roasted vegetables, or artisan macaroni.